Expertise: Policy Implementation, Organizational Theory, Instructional Coaching, Reading Instruction, Qualitative Methods

 Urban Districts & Schools

-Sarah Woulfin is an assistant professor in Neag’s department of Educational Leadership who studies the relationship between education policy, leadership, and instructional reform.
-Using lenses from organizational sociology, she investigates how leaders affect teachers’ responses to school reform.
-Dr. Woulfin’s work has been published in AERJ, AJE, EAQ, RRQ, and other outlets.
-In her doctoral work at the University of California-Berkeley, she focused on policy implementation and institutional theory.
+Sarah Woulfin is an associate professor in Neag’s department of educational leadership who studies the relationship between education policy and equitable instruction.
+Using lenses from organizational sociology, she investigates how policies and organizational conditions influence the work of teachers, coaches, principals, and district administrators in reform.
+Dr. Woulfin’s work has been published in AERJ, EAQ, EEPA, Urban Education, and other outlets.
+In her doctoral work at the University of California, Berkeley, she focused on policy implementation and institutional theory.